molecula/documentation/cloud/cloud-tables/_posts/2022-11-10-cloud-table-create.md

 1. Click **Create table**
 2. Select the destination database if available.
 3. Enter a name and description if required
-4. Select the ID type.
+4. Select the ID type for the primary key column.

 {% include /cloud/cloud-pk-table.md %}